Former National Library Board manager charged with taking more than S$595,000 in bribes

 SINGAPORE: A former manager at the National Library Board (NLB) was charged on Monday (Jul 23) with taking a total of S$595,230 in bribes from the director of a company.

-Ivan Koh Siong Wee, 48, was slapped with 56 charges for taking gratification from Low Pok Woen, 49, to advance Low's business interests with NLB as director of Database Resource Services.
+Ivan Koh Siong Wee, 48, faces 56 charges for taking gratification from Low Pok Woen, 49, to advance Low's business interests with NLB as director of Database Resource Services.

-Low also faced the same amount of charges.
+Low also faces the same number of charges.
 The offences were allegedly committed between 2005 and 2009.

 The pair can be jailed for up to five years and fined up to S$100,000 per charge if found guilty.